Walter-Phillips/Style_Transfer/README.md

 ## Usage

-use train.py to train model
+Use train.py to train model

 Move the *saved model* folder into the *neural_style* folder.